The Best All-In-One Car Seat 2019

 As always, Evenflo makes the SafeMax in several versions, including a Platinum SafeMax which has upgraded fabrics with “OutLast Performance” technology.
 This is supposed to keep babies cooler in the summer and warmer in the winter.
 We’ve heard mixed reviews on the durability of the OutLast fabric, with some readers saying it frayed after a year or so’s use.
 Also: it’s hard to verify the OutLast claims as accurate or just marketing hype.

-Speaking of hype, Evenflo is touting its SafeMax seats are “roll-over tested” for safety.
+Speaking of hype, Evenflo is touting its SafeMax seats as “roll-over tested” for safety.
 As we’ve discussed elsewhere, this sounds great . . . except there are no national roll-over safety standards for car seats.
 So Evenflo’s safety standard was set by—Evenflo.
 There is no way to independently verify the claims that this seat would be safe in a roll-over crash.

 Flaws but not deal breakers